charith36/OAuth/README.md

 # Drive2Tube <br/> ( SSD_Assignment_02_2021 )
-with Oauth 2.0 Framework
+With Oauth 2.0 Framework

 Easily upload your Google Drive videos directly to Youtube.
 No account registration required!
 Use your Google accounts to quickly sign in and upload a video.
 <br/>
-# Deployment instructions <br/>
+# Deployment Instructions <br/>
 1. The application can be run locally.<br/>
 2. In order to run the application, a tool such as XAMPP or WAMPP is needed. <br/>
 3. Clone the git repository.<br/>